donNewtonAlpha/voltha/k8s/foundry-node/foundry-k8s-cluster/k8s-cluster-setup.md

 ### Start kubelet

-This starts the default manifest pods
+This starts the default manifest pods on each host.
 ```
 systemctl start kubelet
 ```